 If you fancy something spookier you can even tag along on a ghost tour and try to spot a local ghost.
 There are several companies offering guided tours of the city’s supposedly haunted corners.

-Of course, the caveat to staying right in the centre of the city, especially one so popular and fashionable, is in the higher rates for accommodation.
+Of course, the caveat to staying right in the center of the city, especially one so popular and fashionable, is in the higher rates for accommodation.
 There are plenty of options to choose from here, but if you are looking for affordability you will likely have to compromise on luxuries.

-Places To Stay In Downtown Asheville:
+Best Places To Stay In Downtown Asheville:

 Bordering Biltmore Forest and full of public parks and open spaces, Biltmore is ideal for those who don’t enjoy the press of the inner city.
 The quieter streets and laid-back historic vibe are perfect for anyone looking for a more relaxing vacation.